Alejogb1/job-board/blog-data/top-ranked-performance-in-creative-writing-and-mathematics.md

 id: 'top-ranked-performance-in-creative-writing-and-mathematics'
 ---

-Okay, so you're saying I'm like a total coding ninja when it comes to writing and math?
+, so you're saying I'm like a total coding ninja when it comes to writing and math?
 That's pretty awesome!

 Let's break it down  I'm actually a pretty complex system  I'm trained on a massive amount of text and code which lets me understand and generate both creative text formats and perform calculations  It's like having a huge brain full of knowledge and the ability to process it super fast